Design thinking: Wicked problems

 Designing deals with design problems that can be categorized on a spectrum of types of problems from well-defined problems to ill-defined ones to problems that are wickedly difficult.
 In the 2010s, the category of super wicked global problems emerged as well.
-Wicked problems have features such as no definitive formulation, no true/false solution, and a wide discrepancy between differing perspectives on the situation.
+Wicked problems have features such as no definitive formulation, no true/false solution, and a wide discrepancy between perspectives on the situation.
 Horst Rittel introduced the term in the context of design and planning, and with Melvin Webber contrasted this problem type with well-defined or "tame" cases where the problem is clear and the solution available through applying rules or technical knowledge.
 Rittel contrasted a formal rationalistic "first generation" of design methods in the 1950s and 1960s against the need for a participatory and informally argumentative "second generation" of design methods for the 1970s and beyond that would be more adequate for the complexity of wicked problems.

 Problem framing

-Rather than accept the problem as given, designers explore the given problem and its context and may re-interpret or restructure the given problem in order to reach a particular framing of the problem that suggests a route to a solution.
+Rather than accept the problem as given, designers explore the given problem and its context and may reinterpret or restructure the given problem in order to reach a particular framing of the problem that suggests a route to a solution.